-10 Procurements Valued Over the Relevant Public Procurement Threshold
+10 Procurements Valued Over the Relevant OJEU Threshold

 - 10.1 Officers will need to ensure they have approval to procure (as well the relevant budget approved and available) prior to embarking upon a procurement process (as per 2.9 of this document).
-Officers also need to speak to their manager about any further approvals required outside of these Rules. - 10.2 Where the anticipated total value of the contract exceeds the relevant Public Procurement threshold, the formal advice of Welland Procurement must be sought as early as possible and in any case before any procurement activity takes place. - 10.3 All goods, services and works with a procurement total value in excess of the relevant Public Procurement thresholdPublic Procurement threshold are enforced by the Public Contracts Regulations 2015Procurement Act 2023, and over threshold public works concessions and public services concessions are enforced by the Concessions Contracts Regulations 2016.
-These Regulations set out strict processes that must be followed, as well as remedies available to suppliers.
-The principles that Officers need to comply with are:
+Officers also need to speak to their Manager about any further approvals required outside of these Rules. - 10.2 Where the anticipated total value of the contract exceeds the relevant OJEU threshold, the formal advice of Welland Procurement must be sought as early as possible and in any case before any procurement activity takes place. - 10.3 All goods, services and works with a procurement total value in excess of the relevant OJEU threshold are enforced by the Public Contracts Regulations 2015, and over threshold public works concessions and public services concessions are enforced by the Concessions Contracts Regulations 2016.
+These Regulations set out strict processes that have to be followed, as well as remedies available to suppliers.
+The European legal framework for public procurement is composed of the principles deriving from the Treaty on the Functioning of the European Union (TFEU):

-a) equal treatment;
+- a) equal treatment;

 - b) non-discrimination;

 - c) mutual recognition;

 - d) proportionality; and

 - e) transparency.